Tiwariji-07/wm-rn-storybook10/components/WmToggle/docs/overview.md

 # Overview

-The Toggle component is a binary input control that allows users to switch between two states, typically representing on/off, enabled/disabled, or true/false values.
-This component is essential for mobile applications where users need to quickly toggle settings, preferences, or feature states with a simple tap gesture.
-It provides a clear visual indication of the current state and offers smooth transitions between states for an intuitive user experience.
+The **Toggle widget** represents a physical switch that allows users to turn things on or off in mobile applications.
+Use Toggle controls to present users with exactly two mutually exclusive options (like on/off), where choosing an option results in an immediate action.

-Built on the BaseProps foundation, the Toggle component is designed to handle various data types and integration scenarios while maintaining accessibility standards.
-It supports both interactive and read-only modes, making it suitable for configuration screens, settings panels, form inputs, and display-only contexts where the toggle state needs to be shown but not modified.
+Toggles are ideal for binary choices and settings where users need immediate visual feedback.
+Unlike checkboxes, toggles suggest that the action will take effect immediately when the user flips the switch.

 ## Features

-- **Dual State Management** - Supports distinct values for checked and unchecked states through `checkedvalue` and `uncheckedvalue` properties
+- **Binary State Control**: Provides clear on/off functionality with visual feedback
-- **Data Binding** - Integrates with data sources via `datavalue` for dynamic state management
+- **Customizable Values**: Define custom values for checked and unchecked states beyond boolean true/false
-- **Read-Only Mode** - Can be set to `readonly` for display purposes without user interaction
+- **Accessibility Support**: Built-in accessibility features including labels, hints, and roles
-- **Change Detection** - Triggers `onFieldChange` events when state transitions occur
+- **Visual Customization**: Support for toggle icons and check icons
-- **Event Handling** - Supports custom event invocation through `invokeEvent` for complex interactions
+- **Touch-Friendly**: Optimized for mobile touch interactions
-- **Accessibility Support** - Comprehensive accessibility features including `accessibilitylabel`, `accessibilityrole`, and `accessibilitylabelledby`
+- **Validation Ready**: Includes validation methods for form integration
-- **User Guidance** - Built-in `hint` support to provide contextual information to users
+- **Responsive Design**: Skeleton loading states and device-specific visibility options
-- **Mobile Optimized** - Designed specifically for touch interactions and mobile interface patterns
+- **Event Handling**: Comprehensive event system for user interactions